bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-get.md

-# Get a List of Social Network Groups sonet_group.get
+# Get a list of social network groups sonet_group.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}